-The third applicant will receive a reduction of 25 to 33 per cent.
+The third applicant will receive a reduction of between 25 and 33 per cent.
 Employees or managers of the third applicant who actively cooperate with the TCA will benefit from a reduction of 25 to 100 per cent.

-Finally, subsequent applicants will receive a reduction of 16 to 25 per cent.
-Employees or managers of subsequent applicants will benefit from a reduction of 16 to 100 per cent.
+Finally, subsequent applicants will receive a reduction of between 16 and 25 per cent.
+Employees or managers of subsequent applicants will benefit from a reduction of between 16 and 100 per cent.

 The current employees of a cartel member also benefit from the same level of leniency or immunity that is granted to the entity.
 There are, as yet, no precedents about the status of former employees.
 Apart from this, according to the Leniency Regulation, a manager or employee of a cartel member may also apply for leniency until the investigation report is officially served.
 Such an application would be independent from applications (if any) by the cartel member itself.
-Depending on the application order, there may be total immunity from, or a reduction of, a fine for the manager or employee.
+Depending on the application order, there may be total immunity from, or a reduction of, a fine imposed on the manager or employee.
 The reduction rates and conditions for immunity or reduction are the same as those designated for the cartel members.

-In addition, according to the Regulation on Fines, cooperation of a party is one of the mitigating factors that the Board can consider while determining the amount of the fine to be imposed.
-In such a case, if mitigating circumstances are established by the violator, the fine would be reduced by 25 to 60 per cent.
+In addition, according to the Regulation on Fines, cooperation by a party is one of the mitigating factors that the Board can consider while determining the amount of the fine to be imposed.
+In such a case, if mitigating circumstances are established by the violator, the fine would be reduced by between 25 and 60 per cent.